 Your human rights are protected by provincial legislation and university regulations.
 Namely, as a student you are entitled to equal rights and opportunities without discrimination.
 Wherever you feel your right to be free from discrimination or harassment has not been respected during your studies at the University of Ottawa, the Student Rights Centre is here to help.

-The following information aims to inform you of your rights as defined by the Ontario Human Rights Code (the “Code”), link you to university regulations and give you more info on applicable definitions.
+The following aims to inform you of your rights as defined by the Ontario Human Rights Code (the “Code”), link you to university regulations and give you more information on applicable definitions.

 Enacted in 1962, the Code protects people in Ontario against discrimination.
 The Code applies to the following social areas: membership in vocational associations and trade unions; contracts; employment; housing; goods, services and facilities (this last area applies to schools, colleges and universities).

 There are seventeen grounds of discrimination: